PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 A GUI that's appealing to a broad audience that is highly customizable, easy to program, and is solid with few bugs and rarely crashes (99% of the time it's some other error that causes a crash).

 PySimpleGUI is becoming more and more popular.
 The number of installs and the number of successes grows daily.
-Pip installs have exceeded 350,000 in the first year of existance.
-Over 300 people a day visit the GitHub and the project has 1,800 stars (thank you aweesome users!)
+Pip installs have exceeded 350,000 in the first year of existence.
+Over 300 people a day visit the GitHub and the project has 1,800 stars (thank you awesome users!)

 The number of ports is up to 4.
 The number of integrations with other technologies is constantly being expanded.
 It's a great time to try PySimpleGUI!
 You've got no more than 5 or 10 minutes to lose.